Hizb ut-Tahrir America: Methodology

-Currently, HTA is undertaking the second step.
-While the second step is crucial to the process, many in the group are looking to the third which according to some estimates will be initiated in the near future.
-HTA is actively recruiting members and expanding its base, much of these activities have grown in post-9/11 years.
-HTA’s approach is hands-on and highly monitored.
-“Hizb ut-Tahrir is a totalitarian organization, akin to a disciplined Marxist-Leninist party, in which internal dissent is neither encouraged nor tolerated.”
+According to HTA's stated methodology, the organization considers itself to be in the second of its three stages of activity.
+The group recruits members and has expanded its activities in the years following the September 11 attacks.
+Zeyno Baran of the Hudson Institute has described Hizb ut-Tahrir as a highly disciplined organization with a centralized structure that does not permit internal dissent.

-As mentioned above, HTA takes full advantage of the freedoms offered within the U.S. to conduct anti-America activities and to proliferate their ideas.
-One key element which HTA calls attention to is Islamophobia.
-HTA consistently stresses Islamophobia which is used as a defense mechanism against criticism or external review.
+HTA operates legally within the United States, relying on First Amendment protections of speech, assembly, and religion to promote its ideology.
+The group frequently addresses Islamophobia in its public messaging; critics have characterized this emphasis as a means of deflecting scrutiny of the organization.

 Recruitment

 As identified above, HTA is in the second phase of their three step strategy.
 This phase encompasses increasing membership to a critical mass strength.

 Once an individual becomes a member, they undergo an intense two year education process that has often been cited as period constructed to brainwash new inductees.
 This indoctrination period is secretive and is claimed to only encompass small-group meetings where their beliefs are taught.

 HTA also holds a presence on university campuses.
 HTA will recruit male students who then return to their native country and start an HT cell.
 The campus also plays an important role for HTA in the recruitment of professionals such as lawyers and doctors.
 Recruitment of international male students in the U.S. has become an important component of HTA activities.
 HTA will accept, in the recruitment, males and females of any colour or background.

 HTA also orchestrates conferences for the purposes of recruitment and for pushing their anti-American message.
 Also, HTA promotes their conferences through a well-coordinated social media campaign.